kossiitkgp/docs/community/socials.md

 - The credentials to these accounts will already have been shared with the new executives.

 #### Whatsapp Channel
+- This is not clear as of now as it is an experimental Whatsapp feature.

 ### Revoking Access (For Offboarding)
 #### Facebook and LinkedIn